arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 When the IDE and the core are installed, let's warm up by uploading a first sketch to your Opta.
 We will be using a classic version of the Arduino blink sketch to put your device to work and test everything is set properly.
 Let's create a simple blink sketch that will blink the four STATUS LEDs on the Opta, highlighted in the image below.
-All the LEDs on the device are defined in the core, so you can easily use them as stated in the sketch below.
+All the STATUS LEDs on the device are defined in the core.
-The STATUS LEDs are identified on Opta with numbers; here the correspondence of each of them with the definition in the core:
+Hereafter you can see the correspondence between each of them as identified on the front panel and their definition in the core:
 LED_D0 --> STATUS 1
 LED_D1 --> STATUS 2
 LED_D2 --> STATUS 3